 Millennials move in a 100% online world.
-Unlike their parents, their first contact and interaction with banks and money flows is completely digital.
+Unlike their parents, their first contact and interaction with banks and money flows are completely digital.
 This is a key factor when generating online credit scores.
-Thanks to the use of alternative data with artificial intelligence, it is possible to obtain all the necessary information in order to evaluate and analyze this new generation and distinguish potential clients with a low credit risk.
+Thanks to alternative data with artificial intelligence, it is possible to obtain all the necessary information to evaluate and analyze this new generation and distinguish potential clients with low credit risk.

 Faced with the great demand in the banking market, millennials often opt for fintech startups that meet their credit expectations.
-These new companies have a closer relationship with young people, adapting to their needs in the entire evaluation processes: from their credit assessment to the way in which they communicate.
-As well, they use alternative data and score apps to carry out the evaluations, which makes it more likely to grant loans to millennials that do not have a traditional credit history.
+These new companies have a closer relationship with young people, adapting to their needs in the entire evaluation process: from their credit assessment to how they communicate.
+They also use alternative data and score apps to conduct evaluations, making it more likely to grant loans to millennials who do not have a traditional credit history.

-In Latin America 30% of the population is millennial, so financial companies have quickly had to adapt to the new demand.
-At the same time, more and more new digital banking companies have incorporated young people into their client portfolio.
-Thanks to their power of flexibility and the incorporation of an alternative scoring method with artificial intelligence, they can offer credits adapted to their needs.
+In Latin America, 30% of the population is millennial, so financial companies have quickly adapted to the new demand.
+At the same time, more and more new digital banking companies have incorporated young people into their client portfolios.
+Moreover, thanks to their power of flexibility and the incorporation of an alternative scoring method with artificial intelligence, they can offer credits adapted to their needs.

-The incorporation of millennials into the financial circuit is extremely beneficial, since it reduces costs for companies and increases the effectiveness of payment behaviors.
-The use of alternative data allows banks to obtain accurate information and more accurately predict the behavior of young people, thus reducing credit risk.
+Incorporating millennials into the financial circuit is highly beneficial since it reduces costs for companies and increases the effectiveness of payment behaviours.
+In addition, the use of alternative data allows banks to obtain accurate information and more accurately predict the behaviour of young people, thus reducing credit risk.

 Millennials live in immediacy, so fintechs have quickly adapted to their demand, granting loans digitally and with fewer bureaucratic obstacles.
-The use of alternative data with artificial intelligence has allowed institutions to obtain updated insights in real time, capturing the attention of millennials and boosting the market.
+In addition, the use of alternative data with artificial intelligence has allowed institutions to obtain updated insights in real-time, capturing the attention of millennials and boosting the market.